Sh-Pe/cs-tau-shpe/README.md

 # cs-tau-shpe
-My documents for computer science degree in Tel-Aviv University, with Odyssey program.
+My documents for computer science degree in Tel-Aviv University, alongside with The Odyssey program.

 Currently available in Hebrew only.